OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Module templates
 ^^^^^^^^^^^^^^^^

-All templates should be stored in the same structure like shop templates are.
+Store all templates in the same structure as the shop templates are stored in.

 For example: